Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Long time limit: state of the art

 This section presents some established results on quench dynamics in translationally invariant systems described by Hamiltonians with densities $\bs h_\ell$ that are \emph{local}.
 As reviewed in Section~\ref{sec:stationary_behaviour}, this means that each density $\bs h_\ell$ acts non-trivially on a finite connected subsystem $A_\ell$ of the spin chain, while on the rest of the system $\bar{A_\ell}$ it acts as an identity.

 If the reader is familiar with relaxation in isolated quantum many-body systems, they can skip Section~\ref{ss:WIK}.
 If they are also familiar with the concept of pseudolocality, they can also skip Section~\ref{sec:stationary_behaviour}.
-We advise however to read Section~\ref{ss:failure}, as it shows when the standard descriptions of relaxation fail.
+We advise however to read Section~\ref{ss:failure}, as it shows when quasilocal integrals of motion are not sufficient to describe the long-time expectation values of local observables after quantum quenches.